What is Forensic Accounting?

-Due to stricter financial regulations, the call for greater financial accountability and the large number of new companies, demand for forensic accountants has been predicted to grow significantly by many professional surveys.
+Due to stricter financial regulations, the call for greater financial accountability and a large number of new companies, demand for forensic accountants has been predicted to grow significantly by many professional surveys.
 What is more, 83% of respondents to an AICPA survey highlighted computer forensics as an area of accelerated growth.

-Out of the almost 300,000 new jobs predicted to be created between 2008 and 2018, forensic accounting is one of the top growth areas especially in the private sector.
+Out of the almost 300,000 new jobs predicted to be created between 2008 and 2018, forensic accounting is one of the top growth areas, especially in the private sector.

 With an average salary of $80,435 per year and a projected increase in pay, forensic accountants have bright perspectives ahead in terms of both job opportunities and pay.